aipmhub/chat-plugin-sdk/docs/api/use-plugin-settings.md

 - Please ensure to use `usePluginSettings` inside a React function component.
 - Initial value `initialValue`can be of any type of value.
-- When updating plugin settings, the `postToUpdatePluginSettings` method will automatically send update messages to LobeChat.
+- When updating plugin settings, the `postToUpdatePluginSettings` method will automatically send update messages to AiPMChat.